Sketch (2018 film): Release

-Sketch was released on 12 January 2018 coinciding with the week of Pongal and clashing with another major release, Thaanaa Serndha Koottam and Gulaebaghavali.
+Sketch was released on 12 January 2018, during the week of Pongal and clashing with two other major releases, Thaanaa Serndha Koottam and Gulaebaghavali.

 Reception

-Sketch received negative reviews from critics.

 Thinkal Menon of The Times of India rated the film 2.5/5 stars, stating, "A template masala film, Sketch solely relies on Vikram and works in parts."
 According to him, the film features Vikram in a compelling role, supported by a solid cast.
 However, it suffers from uneven pacing and underdeveloped romantic elements, despite its engaging fight sequences, songs, and meaningful message.
 Rakesh Mehar of The News Minute states, "Vikram is absolutely comfortable oozing 'local' machismo, while Tamannaah's character appears to have been inserted for visual effect."
 In his view, the film starts as a conventional Kollywood masala entertainer, buoyed by Vikram's charismatic performance, but ultimately disappoints with a frustrating twist and a lack of originality, making it a mediocre choice for all but the most dedicated fans.

 Ashameera Aiyappan of The Indian Express gave the film 1.5/5 stars, commenting, "Just one question: why Vikram, why?"
 She noted that the film suffers from a mind-numbing screenplay filled with cliched tropes and an outdated portrayal of romance, leaving even Vikram's commendable performance overshadowed by the film's chaotic execution and infuriating treatment of female characters.
 Ananya Bhattacharya of India Today gave the film 2 out of 5 stars, remarking, "Vikram shines in this passable commercial entertainer."
 She noted that the film struggles with weak characterisation and an inconsistent screenplay, ultimately failing to deliver a compelling narrative despite some strong performances and a surprising climax.

 Karthik Kumar of The Hindu gave the film 2 out of 5 stars, commenting, "Even Vikram can’t save this archaic action entertainer."
 He opined that it is a style-over-substance film that relies heavily on Vikram's star power but ultimately falters due to its cliched plot and lack of engaging content, making it one of the low points in Vikram's career.
-Baradwaj Rangan of Film Companion commented, "Vijay Chandar's Vikram-starrer is a been-there-done-that story of a good-hearted thug."
+Baradwaj Rangan wrote for Film Companion, "Vijay Chandar's Vikram-starrer is a been-there-done-that story of a good-hearted thug."
 He felt that the film features Vikram as a vehicle repo man entangled in a formulaic narrative that struggles with character development and originality, ultimately leaving audiences underwhelmed despite a few surprising twists.